-The Center for Adaptive Systems of Brain-Body Interactions (CASBBI) recognizes that improving the quality of life of individuals with disability requires an in-depth understanding of the biopsychosocial factors underpinning the disabling condition and community engagement.
-Thus, CASBBI brings together scientists, engineers, health care professionals, individuals with disability and their advocates to pursue the transdisciplinary research necessary to overcome barriers to maximum function and participation in life roles and activities.
+The Center for Adaptive Systems of Brain-Body Interactions (CASBBI) recognizes that improving the quality of life of individuals with disabilities requires an in-depth understanding of the biopsychosocial factors underpinning the disabling condition.
+CASBBI brings together scientists, engineers, health care professionals, and community stakeholders to pursue transdisciplinary fundamental research and to create translational innovations aimed at challenges related to disability.
 In particular, our research focuses on chronic pain, movement impairment, autism spectrum disorders, and substance use disorder.

 CASBBI is led by Drs.
 Siddhartha Sikdar, Jim Thompson, and Lynn Gerber.